**Megatron-FSDP** is an NVIDIA-developed PyTorch extension that provides a high-performance implementation of Fully Sharded Data Parallelism (FSDP)

 - Both default to

 sync_model_each_microbatchwill trigger await(MegatronFSDP.finish_grad_sync()) on gradient reduction, parameter de-allocation, and optimizer parameter / gradient installation (in preparation foroptimizer.step()) after every forward-backward pass.
 When using HSDP, parameters and gradients will be all-gathered and reduced respectively on the "outer" DP group each training step instead of each optimization cycle.
-This behavior is desirable for a transparent and user-friendly sharded training loop where post-backward transformations on the gradient and a clean compute / memory state are necessary between training iterations, but damages performance in situations where optimization is delayed (e.g. gradient accumulation) where the communications of the previous training iteration can be overlapped with the compute of the next training iteration.
+This behavior is desirable for a transparent and user-friendly sharded training loop where post-backward transformations on the gradient and a clean compute / memory state are necessary within and between training iterations, but damages performance in situations where optimization is delayed (e.g. gradient accumulation) when the communications of the previous training iteration can be overlapped with the compute of the next training iteration.
 Will also overrideis_last_microbatch/microbatch_countlogic inMegatronFSDP.- Defaults to

-Trueforfully_shard, but defaults toFalsewhen using theMegatronFSDPclass directly.
+Trueforfully_shard, but defaults toFalsewhen using theMegatronFSDPclass directly. - Can also be controlled with the

 - Defaults to